plone/buildout.deco/README.rst

   This is setup for `plone.app.deco`_ version 1.0 also known as Deco Lite.
-  Intention of Deco Lite is to bring Deco idea closer to current Plone 4 user experience and not so redicaly change the way Plone is being used.
+  Intention of Deco Lite is to bring Deco idea closer to current Plone 4 user experience and not so radically change the way Plone is being used.

 .. _`plone.app.toolbar`: https://github.com/plone/plone.app.toolbar